pedrogutierresbr/pedrogutierresbr/README.md

 I am passionate about solving problems and learning new things.
 Always ready for new challenges!🚀

-- 🔭 I’m currently working on Cuponomia
+- 🔭 I’m currently improving my skills as a front end developer
-- 🧠 I'm learning Python with a focus on Data Science
+- 🧠 I'm learning more about VueJS

 **Languages and Tools:**